Randomized Trial for Evaluation in Secondary Prevention Efficacy of Combination Therapy–Statin and Eicosapentaenoic Acid - RESPECT-EPA

 Interpretation:

 Among Japanese patients with chronic coronary artery disease treated with statin therapy, icosapent ethyl may be associated with a reduction in adverse cardiovascular outcomes.
-Gastrointestinal disorders were more frequent in the icosapent ethyl group compared with control, as was atrial fibrillation.
+Gastrointestinal disorders and new-onset atrial fibrillation were more frequent in the icosapent ethyl group compared with control.
 Important limitations of this trial include that it was underpowered and not placebo controlled.
 Nevertheless, the results are consistent with JELIS and REDUCE-IT trials in showing a beneficial effect on cardiovascular endpoints with icosapent ethyl.

 References: